eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-with-sql-databases/index.md

 - The JDBC Driver Connection URL should contain the database-specific JDBC URL.
 - The table parameter defines the name of the table to be written.
-- The write strategy specifies the behavior if the configured table already exists in the target SQL database.
+- The write strategy specifies the behavior when the configured table already exists in the target SQL database.

 ## Writing multiple tables into a SQL database

-If multiple tables should be written from several type of resources, there are two options:
+If multiple tables should be written from several types of resources, there are two options:

 1. If the types are connected by properties, a single transformation with multiple object mappings can be used.
 The root mapping will write the table specified by the SQL dataset.
 Each object mapping does write an additional table.
 The name of the table is generated based on the target type, which is defined in the object mapping.
 2. If the types are not directly connected by properties, multiple transformations can be created.
-Note that for each transformation, a separate target SQL dataset needs to be created, since the table name is specified in it.
+Note that for each transformation, a separate target SQL dataset needs to be created since the table name is specified in it.